daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Blurring Speed (7 Speed points):** You move so quickly that until your next turn, you look like a blur.
 While you are blurred, if you apply Effort to a melee attack task or Speed defense task, you get a free level of Effort on that task; you can move a short distance as part of another action or a long distance as your entire action.
 Enabler.

+**Body Morph (3+ Intellect points):** You alter your facial and bodily features and coloration for one hour, hiding your identity or impersonating someone.
+If you apply a level of Effort, you can imitate a specific person accurately enough to fool someone who knows them well or has observed them closely (including fingerprints and voice prints, but not their retina print or DNA).
+You have an asset in all tasks involving disguise (this is in addition to the asset from Face Morph).
+You must apply a separate level of Effort to be able to impersonate a different species (such as a human morphing into a humanoid alien).
+Action.

 **Bolt Rider (4 Intellect points):** You can move a long distance from one location to another almost instantaneously, carried by a bolt of lightning.
 You must be able to see the new location, and there must be no intervening barriers.
 Action.

 **Bolts of Power (5+ Intellect points):** You blast a fan of lightning out to short range in an arc that is approximately 50 feet (15 m) wide at the end.
 This discharge inflicts 4 points of damage.
 If you apply Effort to increase the damage rather than to ease the task, you deal 2 additional points of damage per level of Effort (instead of 3 points); targets in the area take 1 point of damage even if you fail the attack roll.
+Action.

+**Bolster Illusion (2+ Intellect points):** You give one of your visual illusions a limited physical reality that viewers can smell, taste, hear, and feel.
+This effect is bound to that illusion and acts appropriate to the illusion itself.
+For example, it can make the illusion of a brick wall feel like brick, the illusion of a person smell like perfume and able to open a door, and the illusion of a fireplace hot to the touch.

+The physical reality provided to your illusion is a level 1 effect with 3 health.
+If the illusion is used to make attacks, it inflicts only 1 point of damage (whether this is regular damage like an illusory punch or kick, or ambient damage like a falling brick wall or a fireplace’s flames).
+You can increase the level of the created effect by applying levels of Effort to this ability, each level of Effort increasing the effect’s level by 1.

+You can activate this ability as part of the action to create an illusion (using whatever ability it is that you use to create illusions, such as Minor Illusion), or use a separate action to apply it to one of your existing illusions.
+The effect ends if the illusion is destroyed, you let the illusion lapse, the effect’s health is reduced to 0, or ten minutes pass.
+Enabler.

+**Boost Manifest Cypher (2 Intellect points):** The manifest cypher you activate with your next action functions as if it were 2 levels higher.
+Action.

+**Boost Manifest Cypher Function (4 Intellect points):** Add 3 to the functioning level of a manifest cypher that you activate with your next action, or change one aspect of its parameters (range, duration, area, etc.) by up to double or down to one tenth.
 Action.

 **Bouncing Shield:** When you use Throw Force Shield, instead of dissipating after one attack (whether it hits or misses), it will attack up to two additional targets within short range.
 Effort or other modifiers applied to the first attack affect all other targets as well.
 Whether you hit all, some, or none of your targets, the shield dissipates and then reforms in your grasp.
 (If you choose Bouncing Shield and have previously taken the Throw Force Shield ability, you have the option to exchange that ability for Healing Pulse.)
 Enabler.